8 Surprising Benefits of Lavender Essential Oil

 3. Timeless Radiant Skin

 In addition to its aromatherapy benefits, using lavender essential oil for skin is a simple, holistic way to help reveal your most gorgeous self.
-It enhances your fresh, ageless beauty with powerful antioxidants that work hard to keep damaging free radicals in check.8 As if this wasn’t enough reason to include lavender essential oil in your daily routine, lavender oil also supports the growth of new collagen to keep your skin looking smooth and plump at any age.9
+Combined with prickly pear seed oil, it enhances your fresh, ageless beauty with powerful antioxidants that work hard to keep damaging free radicals in check.8 As if this wasn’t enough reason to include lavender essential oil in your daily routine, lavender oil also supports the growth of new collagen to keep your skin looking smooth and plump at any age.9

 If occasional breakouts or irritations are an issue, lavender oil is antibacterial, antifungal, and calming as well, to help you achieve a clear, glowing complexion and the confidence to step out into the world and shine.10,11,12